Ahmed-RA/EZFile/README.md

 Developed by: Ahmed Abdullah (email: ahmed.abdullah@informatik.hs-fulda.de)
 Prerequisite: Python 3.9.2 or higher installed (tested only on 3.9.2 as of 28.07.2021)

-Code can be found under the dev branch

 # How to run: